Virtual-Machine/db_performance_research/README.md

 ### Caveats
 - NOTE : Benchmarks could be unfair across implementations currently, hoping to reduce this
-- C, and Ruby are currently not being tested concurrently.
+- The C implementation currently is not being tested concurrently T6.

 ### Structure